Andrew Hastie: Opposition (2022–present)

-The Liberal Party were defeated by the Labor Party in the 2022 federal election, relegating the party to opposition status.
+The Liberal Party were defeated by the Labor Party at the 2022 federal election; the Liberal-National Coalition moving to the opposition benches.
 Hastie managed to retain his seat of Canning, winning 43.8% of first-preference votes and 53.59% of the two-party-preferred vote against Labor's Amanda Hunt.
-Hastie, however, saw a 7.79% swing against him at the election, making Canning marginal.

-As part of the Dutton shadow ministry Hastie served as the Shadow Minister for Defence, Defence Industry and Defence Personnel.
+He, however, saw a 7.79% swing against him at the election, making Canning marginal.
+He served under Opposition Leader Peter Dutton as Shadow Defence Minister and Shadow Minister for Defence Industry & Defence Personnel.